thegalactic/java-lattices/README.md

 </repositories>
 ~~~

-to your `pom.xml` file for use with maven.
+to your `pom.xml` file for use with maven (See the [java-lattices command line applications](https://github.com/kbertet/java-lattices-bin) for an example).